linuxserver/docker-nzbget/README.md

 To allow scheduling, from the webui set the time correction value in settings/logging.

-You can add an additional mount point for intermediate unpacking folder with:-

-`-v /path/to/nzbget/intermediate:/intermediate`

-for example, and changing the setting for InterDir in the PATHS tab of settings to `/intermediate`

 ### Media folders

 We have set `/downloads` as a ***optional path***, this is because it is the easiest way to get started.
 While easy to use, it has some drawbacks.
 Mainly losing the ability to atomic move (TL;DR instant file moves, rather than copy+delete) files while processing content.